-Consequently, eligible families may get up to a $1,200 increase on their 2021 CCB deposit under the CCB young child supplement (CCBYCS).
+Consequently, eligible families received up to a $1,200 increase on their 2021 CCB deposit under the CCB young child supplement (CCBYCS).

-Continue reading to learn more about the various children tax benefit increase 2021.
+Continue reading to learn more about the various children tax benefit increase 2021 and 2022.

 When to Apply for the CCB?

 According to the Canada Revenue Agency, the best time to apply for the Canada child benefit (CCB) is when: